-History – A case history is the most important part of your exam.
-This is where the eye doctor listens to you and understands why you came in for your exam, your eye concerns and/or complaints and your desired outcomes.
-We also ask for your medical history, social history, medications and allergies, family history and any surgical or traumatic history in or around your eye.
+History – The case history is the most important part of your exam.
+Our doctors will listen to you and understand why you came in for your exam – your eye concerns and your desired outcomes.
+We will also ask for your medical history, social history, medications and allergies, family history and any surgical or traumatic history in or around your eye.

 Visual Acuity – Next, the doctor will determine your level of vision by having you read an eye chart at the other end of the room.
 When a patient asks, “what’s my vision?,” the lowest line they read at this test is usually what they’re asking for, such as 20/40 or 20/100 vision.